 Learn More and Get Involved!

 Want Volunteer for Bike Club?
+It's easy, fun and makes a positive difference!
 Sign up HERE

 *All photo/video/Copy used with permissions from Bike Club & Humble Sons Bike Co, all photo/video/Copy credits to Bike Club & Humble Sons Bike Co*

 Irene & Dan Burnstein attended the groundbreaking of Pathways to Hope as part of the 1921 Tulsa Race Massacre Centennial Commission on May 30, 2019.
 The Pathway to Hope will connect the Greenwood Cultural Center, on the north side of the IDL, with John Hope Franklin Reconciliation Park, about two blocks away on the south side of the freeway.
 The groundbreaking was part of the annual John Hope Franklin Symposium’s community walk, which began in the park named for Franklin and roughly circled the old Greenwood neighborhood.
 For more information on the Pathway to Hope and the Commission, click HERE